Isaac Shieh

 Georgia Scott

-The Ghost in the machine (2024) - Premiere: 23rd March 2024,Trio Lorenz Hall, Academy of Music, University of Ljubljana, Slovenia
+The Ghost in the machine (2024) - Premiere: 23rd March 2024,Trio Lorenz Hall, Academy of Music, University of Ljubljana, Ljubljana, Slovenia, at the European Platform for Artistic Research in music 2024

 A Guide to the Hand Horn